larssonhthomas-afk/writebase-docs/docs/30markdown-compatible.md

 New row gives this in a new Paragraph.
 Yes, how convenient.

 `New Paragraph.
-Is this with linebreaks in html or does it just becomes one long long row?`
+Is this with linebreaks in HTML or does it just become one long, long row?`

 Combine with before.
 New row.